andrewvida/blog/source/_posts/2012-01-08-moving-from-wordpress.markdown

 ### What is Octopress
 [Octopress](http://www.octopress.org) is basically Jekyll on steroids.
 To get started with Jekyll, you have to write your own HTML templates, CSS, Javascript and set up your configuration.
 I was okay with most of that, but I suck at design.
-I love clean crip design, but for some reason, I'm missing that designer skill.
+I love clean crisp design, but for some reason, I'm missing that designer skill.
 So, since Octopress does that for me, I was in love!

 Other cool things about Octopress is that it uses HTML5.
-It also has built in 3rd party support for Twitter, Github, Google Plus, Disqus, Pinboard and Delicious, to name a few.
+It also has built in 3rd party support for Twitter, Github, Google Plus, Disqus, Pinboard and Delicious to name a few.
 It also has a ton of plugins.
 Some come from the Jekyll community, but others are specifically made for Octopress.
 Oh, and did I mention it's open source?!